-- a.
-Within the development boundaries, small scale infill, rounding off and development on previously developed land will be supported where it conforms with other policies in this Plan and with Policy 3 of the Cornwall Local Plan. - b.
-Development outside these boundaries will not normally be supported.
-Exceptions may be made for development which is affordable housing led to meet evidenced local need and is appropriate in scale and location in accordance with Policy 9 of the Cornwall Local Plan. - c.
-Whilst it is shown outside of the settlement boundary of this plan, planning permission has been granted for a major residential-led development on the beach at Crinnis and Shorthorn, establishing the principle of development in those specific locations. - d.
-All development proposals should consider the need to design out crime and disorder to ensure ongoing community safety and cohesion.
+Development boundaries are designated for the village of Tregrehan with Boscundle, the Gwallon Keas estate and the settlement of Carlyon Bay.
+(Figs. 2, 3, 4 and 5) of this Plan.
+Housing developments and small scale infill, rounding off and development on previously developed land will be supported within these development boundaries where it conforms with other relevant policies of the development plan.

+- (a) Development outside these boundaries will not normally be supported.
+Exceptions may be made for development which is affordable housing led to meet evidences of local need and is appropriate in scale and location in accordance with Policy 9 of the Cornwall Local Plan. - (b) All development proposals should consider the need to design out crime and disorder to ensure ongoing community safety and cohesion.